Resources

 -

-Orangeville launched a fare-free transit pilot for all riders in January 2023, resulting in a steady rise in ridership—from 8,259 in June 2022 to 20,131 in June 2023.
-Due to its success, the program has been extended until 2027.
+Orangeville launched a fare-free transit pilot for all riders in January 2023.
+The program resulted in a steady increase in ridership—from 8,259 in June 2022 to 20,131 in June 2023.
+The program has been extended until 2027.

 Town of Orangeville: